zenika-open-source/promote-open-source-project/README.md

 <summary>👌 Make sure your project is mature enough</summary>
 <p>

-> Your project must be stable enough with minimum viables features in order to hook users.
+> Your project must be stable enough with minimum viable features in order to hook users.

 </p>
 </details>